DontCallMeLuca/Binary-Image-Classification-Neural-Network/README.md

 **2. Sigmoid**

 On the final output dense layer, a single neuron, applies a sigmoid activation function.
-The benefits of this are described later on.
+The benefits of this methodology are described later on.
 <br>
 Generally speaking, its because it provides a clear binary output.
 <br><br>